 If you have used material from outside sources in your paper, be sure to cite them appropriately in your paper.
 In political science, writers most often use the APA or Turabian (a version of the Chicago Manual of Style) style guides when formatting references.
 Check with your instructor if he or she has not specified a citation style in the assignment.
 For more information on constructing citations, see the UNC Libraries citation tutorial.

 Although all assignments are different, the preceding outlines provide a clear and simple guide that should help you in writing papers in any sub-field of political science.
 If you find that you need more assistance than this short guide provides, refer to the list of additional resources below or make an appointment to see a tutor at the Writing Center.

-Becker, Howard S. 1986.
-Writing for Social Scientists: How to Start and Finish Your Thesis, Book, or Article.
-Chicago: The University of Chicago Press.
+Becker, Howard S. 2007.
+Writing for Social Scientists: How to Start and Finish Your Thesis, Book, or Article, 2nd ed.
+Chicago: University of Chicago Press.

 Cuba, Lee.
 2002.
-A Short Guide to Writing about Social Science, Fourth Edition.
+A Short Guide to Writing About Social Science, 4th ed.
 New York: Longman.

-Scott, Gregory M. and Stephen M. Garrison.
+Scott, Gregory M., and Stephen M. Garrison.
 1998.
-The Political Science Student Writer’s Manual, Second Edition.
-Upper Saddle River, New Jersey: Prentice Hall, Inc.
+The Political Science Student Writer’s Manual, 2nd ed.
+Upper Saddle River, NJ: Prentice Hall.